 The residents with the booster pumps have been notified of the deficiency and provided a schedule which outlines the permit condition above.
 One has signed this agreement and one is pending.
-The O & M manual has been submitted to the State for review and approval.
-The Source protection Plan (SPP) has recently been updated and approved by the State.
 We are on track to meet the permit deadline for the pressure deficiencies due to the recent positive bond vote for the new reservoir.